mzattera/b2fJ/docs/index_new.md

 It will simply invoke the JDK compiler and compile your classes using the b2fJ libraries, instead of using the standard ones.

-Notice that:

-* more than one .java file can be passed for compilation
-* you can provide a class-path to your classes and libraries by setting CLASSPATH variable properly.
+Notice that you can provide a class-path to your own classes and libraries by setting CLASSPATH variable properly.

+Also, any Java 1.8 compiler can be used for compilation, as long as you make sure `lib\classes.jar` is used instead of standard Java class libraries.

 ### From `.class` to C (linking)